 The idea behind marketing is to “hype up” your business, so to speak.
-However, this trend of eye-catching advertisement is giving way to a more personal form of marketing.
-What would appeal to you more, an ad that told you how neat a product was compared its competitor or an ad that showed you how a product could help you with an everyday problem?
+However, this trend of eye-catching advertisements is giving way to a more personal form of marketing.
+What would appeal to you more, an ad that told you how neat a product was compared to its competitor or an ad that showed you how a product could help you with an everyday problem?

 Changing your marketing perspective to a helpful one can build a close relationship between your brand and your audience.
 Everyone is looking for help with common issues, and your business can be a knight in shining armor to someone in need.

 The good news is, you won’t be lacking channels you can use – some examples are opting for Pay-Per-Click campaigns through Google Ads or Facebook.
 There are many ways to go about it, with great tips on kickstarting your Facebook campaigns.

 People can hardly relate to a business, it’s almost impossible.
 What they do relate to are personalities.
 Think about it, when sorting through your email list and picking out the favorite, do you like the ones that have their own persona to them?